In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Capriotti’s franchise opportunity, including relevant news updates

-- 2017 average and median total sales, prime cost, cost of goods sold, store level salary, store level bonus – salary, payroll and related expenses, operating expense, non-controllable expense, rent, royalty fee, national marketing fees, local marketing cooperative fees, and EBITDA for the 8 affiliate-owned Capriotti’s Restaurants operated for a full year in 2017
+- 2018 average and median total sales, prime cost, cost of goods sold, store level salary, store level bonus – salary, payroll and related expenses, operating expense, non-controllable expense, rent, royalty fee, national marketing fees, local marketing cooperative fees, and EBITDA for the 7 affiliate-owned Capriotti’s Restaurants in Clark County, Nevada that operated during all of 2018

 Section I – Background Information

 19 Things You Need to Know About the Capriotti’s Franchise